AlainJoss/LightGCNPlus/experiments/README.md

 - In the EDA notebook we perform an exploratory data analysis on the provided dataset for the competition.

+- In the baselines notebook we train baseline models (ALS and NCF) and evaluate their performance for comparison with our models.

 - In the GCMCPlus and LightGCNPlus notebooks we introduce the corresponding models, we train them on different configurations (variations of architectures and hyperparameters), and re-train them on the configuration that achieves the best validation score.
 We then post-process the predictions and test them against the Kaggle leaderboard.

 - In the general_experiments notebook we test different hyperparameters in isolation on LightGCNPlus, to understand their impact on performance and to reduce the search space for the hyperparameter optimization.